Click on button above to view IA Watches/Warnings/Special Wx Statements.

 FRIDAY

-Mostly cloudy.
-A slight chance of showers in the afternoon.
-Highs in the mid 60s.
-Chance of rain 20 percent.
+Mostly sunny.
+A slight chance of rain and snow in the afternoon.
+Highs in the mid 30s.
+Chance of precipitation 20 percent.

 12-48 Hr Surface Forecast Maps, TWC 4-Panel Surface Forecast, Fire Danger, Day 1 Precip, Day 2 Precip, Days 1-5 Precip, Severe Weather Pot.-Day 1, Day 2